GsellaWasTaken/BeeSwarmMacroAhk/README.md

 Have ROBLOX open before starting the macro!

-Don't use microsoft store version or roblox!
+Don't use microsoft store version of roblox!

 This macro is not very suitable for old computers!